paulramsey/snippets/README.md

 This is not an officially supported Google product.

-This software is provided "as is", without warranty of any kind, expressed or implied, including but not limited to, the warranties of merchanability, fitness for a particular purpose, and/or infringement.
+This software is provided "as is", without warranty of any kind, expressed or implied, including but not limited to, the warranties of merchantability, fitness for a particular purpose, and/or infringement.

 See license file for additional details.